seankhliao/mono/_web/sean.liao.dev/src/events.md

 - _12025-09-16_ Au/Ra
 - _12025-08-24_ "ALL FOR ONE" hololive English 3rd Concert

+##### _12025-08-16_ Blackpink

+[_Blackpink_], this time in Wembley Stadium.
+They felt... tired,
+perhaps they've been doing so many big shows that it no longer feels all that special?
+The opening and closing songs were solid, but not amazing.
+The solos felt comparatively weak.

 ##### _12025-07-23_ Pure Chlorine

 With _Anti Virus_, _Taurus Trakker_